elixir-europe-training/ELIXIR-TrP-LiterateProgrammingPython-CodeRep/docs/chapters/chapter_03.md

 * [Markdown Guide](https://www.markdownguide.org/basic-syntax/) offers a short and handy reference to the basic syntax or grammar of markdown.
 * Want to practise some more markdown?
 Try this excellent, standalone [Markdown tutorial](https://www.markdowntutorial.com/).
 Some of the examples on this page are based on these lessons.
 * A nifty [cheatsheet](https://www.markdownguide.org/cheat-sheet/) for *basic* markdown can be handy.
-* :simple-jupyter: A [cheatsheet for extended Markdown in Jupyter Notebooks](https://www.ibm.com/docs/en/watson-studio-local/1.2.3?topic=notebooks-markdown-jupyter-cheatsheet) going beyond basic Markdown.
+* A [cheatsheet for extended Markdown in Jupyter Notebooks](https://www.ibm.com/docs/en/watson-studio-local/1.2.3?topic=notebooks-markdown-jupyter-cheatsheet) going beyond basic Markdown.